What is Zomig and how does it work?

 These medicines are medically equivalent and treat migraine headaches in the same way.
 Although Zomig is a brand name, both Generic Zolmitriptan and Zomig contain zolmitriptan as their active substance.
 The generic version is cheaper than Zomig.

-Only 1 spray into one nostril is required.
+Only one spray into one nostril is required.
 Zomig nasal spray starts to work in around 15 minutes.
 The tablets may take between 45 and 60 minutes to work.

 What are the side effects of Zomig?